digicademy-chf/chf_container/documentation/AdaptTheEnvironment/Index.rst

    potentially public) repo.

-Depending on the amount of things you alter, periodically **pulling changes from the forked original repo** may become more cumbersome.
+Depending on the amount of things you alter, periodically **pulling changes from the cloned upstream repo** may become more cumbersome.
 If you make changes that other users of the container template may also benefit from, please consider contributing them upstream.